 - WindAlert – This is a free app that provides real time wind information and forecasts.
 We’ve found it to be extremely accurate.
 The app uses wind monitoring and forecasting equipment from locations all over a given area and we’ve never found ourselves far from a monitoring station.
 Wind it is something all RVers should be paying attention to and we’ve changed our travel plans several times as a result of information we got from this app.

-- AllTrails – This app and website is free (there’s an upgraded pay version, but we haven’t felt the need to buy it yet) and hugely helpful for finding hiking trails wherever we are.
+- AllTrails – This app and website is free (there’s an upgraded pay version with additional features, but you can get by without them) and hugely helpful for finding hiking trails wherever we are.
 Written descriptions of the trails are provided along with distance, elevation, difficulty, and pet friendliness.
 Individual users submit their own reviews and photographs to provide even more helpful information.
 Additionally, you can “record” your hike as you go and compare it to the map to ensure you haven’t wandered off the trail, an incredibly helpful feature when you find yourself on routes with less than stellar signage.